Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Transversality for generic

 Theorem~\ref{thm:generic} is now established, except for the proof of Lemma~\ref{lemma:exhaustion}.
-Morally, the lemma follows from an important fact that we haven't yet discussed but soon will: the moduli space $\mM_{g,m}^A(J)$ has a natural compactification $\overline{\mM}^A_{g,m}(J)$, the \emph{Gromov compactification}, which is a metrizable topological space.
-In fact, one can define a metric on $\overline{\mM}^A_{g,m}(J)$ which does not depend on $J$; in a more general context, the details of this construction are carried out in \cite{SFTcompactness}*{Appendix~B}.
-Thus if we denote by $\overline{\mM}_{\text{bad}}(J)$ the closed subset that consists of the union of $\overline{\mM}_{g,m}^A(J) \setminus \mM_{g,m}^A(J)$ with all the curves in $\mM_{g,m}^A(J)$ that are multiply covered, one way to define $\mM_{g,m}^A(J,c)$ would be as
+Let us first sketch the intuition behind this lemma.
+Morally, it follows from an important fact that we haven't yet discussed but soon will: the moduli space $\Mod_{g,m}^A(J)$ has a natural compactification $\overline{\Mod}^A_{g,m}(J)$, the \emph{Gromov compactification}, which is a metrizable topological space.
+In fact, one can define a metric on $\overline{\Mod}^A_{g,m}(J)$ which does not depend on $J$; in a more general context, the details of this construction are carried out in \cite{SFTcompactness}*{Appendix~B}.
+Thus if we denote by $\overline{\Mod}_{\text{bad}}(J)$ the closed subset that consists of the union of $\overline{\Mod}_{g,m}^A(J) \setminus \Mod_{g,m}^A(J)$ with all the curves in $\Mod_{g,m}^A(J)$ that have no injective point in~$\uU$, one way to define $\Mod_{g,m}^A(J,c)$ would be as